Framartin/lgv-geometric-transferability/README.md

 Plot and analysis of all experiments are implemented in `plot.R`.

-### Preliminaries: white noise in weight space vs. in feature space
+### Preliminaries: white noise in weight space vs. in input space

-Create a surrogate by applying random directions in weight space from 1 DNN (_RD_ surrogate), and compare it with random directions in feature space applied at each iteration.
+Create a surrogate by applying random directions in weight space from 1 DNN (_RD_ surrogate), and compare it with random directions in input space applied at each iteration.
 `generate_noisy_models.sh` executes both, including HP tuning.

 ```shell script